WCSCourses/PRS_2025/group_projects/gpbase.md

  **Group 4** Subcutaneous adipose tissue (SAT) https://github.com/tinashedoc/cvx/blob/main/satdta.txt<br>

  ## Milestones to guide with project completion
- **1.** Assign tasks and roles to group members to tackle the project ensuring the tasks can be completed in parallel.<br>
+ **1.** Assign tasks and roles to group members to tackle the project ensuring the tasks can be completed in parallel by Tuesday.<br>
  **2.** Ensure you complete Qn 1 and Qn 2 by Wednesday as these do not require  data analysis.<br>
  **3.** You need to write up and finalise the analysis plan by Thursday.<br>
  **4.** Run the analysis and finalise your work for presentation on Friday.<br>